Keladry/Predicting-Patient-Wait-Time/README.md

 Checking Model Assumptions:
 At this point, we need to check the assumptions of our model to be sure that the model provides accurate results.
-# use the plot() function to produce diagnostic plots of our liner regression fit.
-par(mfrow = c(2,2))
+-use the plot() function to produce diagnostic plots of our liner regression fit. par(mfrow = c(2,2))